codefresh-io/index-alignment/README.md

 > We strongly advice to not use this command against production DB.
 Instead, use `compare` command to get the drift, then consider manual index sync.

-Sync indexes form a recommended dump with a target MongoDB instance.
+Sync indexes from a recommended dump with a target MongoDB instance.

 ```
 Options:
   -p, --product <product>                       Codefresh product: classic | gitops
   -u, --uri <uri>                               MongoDB URI
+  -f --force                                    Create indexes even on heavy collections, which may take a while
   -m --db-map [dump-db-name=target-db-name...]
 Map databases in the dump to target databases
   -h, --help                                    display help for command
 ```